emphaticsunshine/DesiTV.bundle/README.md

 Known Issues
 ==============

-- Incorrectly marked videos will not play.
+- http://desi-tashan.com is the only site supported for now
-- Currently only Dailymotion is supported.
+- Currently Playwire HD , PlayU HD and Letuswatch HD links are supported only
-- Some movies will not play, currently depending on where hosted.

 Acknowledgements
 ==============

 - Credits to [b-slick] (https://forums.plex.tv/index.php/topic/107492-req-indian-tv-shows/): for developing the original code
+- More credits to mohit310 and coder-alpha for providing the sevicecode and website scrapper code